Thoughts Are Just Thoughts

 The Art of Letting Go

-Welcome to a space designed for those whose minds never quite seem to find the "off" switch.
+This space is designed for those whose minds never quite seem to find the "off" switch.
 If you’ve ever found yourself dissecting a five-second interaction for five hours, or lying awake at night rehearsing conversations that haven't happened yet, you're far from alone.
 This page is dedicated to unraveling the complex web of overthinking—exploring why our brains get stuck in these recursive loops and, more importantly, how we can gently nudge them back to the present to help you turn down the mental noise and reclaim your peace of mind

 Thought Distortions